Pascual Pérez (boxer): Professional boxing record

-Awards and legacy
+Honors and legacy

 He has been inducted into both the International Boxing Hall of Fame and the World Boxing Hall of Fame.

 On his death in 1977, Pascual Pérez was interred in the La Chacarita Cemetery in Buenos Aires, Argentina.

 In 1955 he was awarded the Gold Olimpia Award.
 Perez in 1977 entered the International Boxing Hall of Fame organized by the magazine Ring.
 In 1995, the Hall of Fame in Canastota (IBHOF) did the same, where he is included with Argentine boxers Carlos Monzon, Nicolino Locche, and Victor Galindez.
 In 2004, he was officially declared the South American champion, by the American Boxing Confederation.

-The Mendoza Boxing Palace of the Mendoza Boxing Federation, reopened in 2007, named Estadio Pascual Perez, in his memory.
+The Mendoza Boxing Palace of the Mendoza Boxing Federation, reopened in 2007, was named Estadio Pascual Perez, in his memory.

 In 1954, writer Rafael Lauria and musicians Hector Maure and Sergio Gasparini composed a tango titled "The great champion," recorded by Hector Maure, part of which reads:

 Prominent journalist Chon Romero praised Pascual Perez in the following statement:

 In 1980, with the first edition of the Konex Awards, the Konex Foundation awarded a Diploma of Merit to Perez as one of the top 5 boxers in the history of Argentina.

 Boxrec.com ranks Pérez as the number one flyweight of all time.

 Throughout his career Pascual Perez won 18 tournaments, including: